SEC Enforcement Externships

 Available to: 3rd year students/ 2nd year students with special permission

 The primary objective of the U.S. Securities and Exchange Commission–Division of Enforcement Clinic (the “clinic”) is to provide interested participants with an opportunity to gain valuable securities law experience while working with SEC staff on pending enforcement matters.
 Participants will collaborate with Division of Enforcement staff in the SEC’s Salt Lake Regional Office (“SLRO”) on a range of issues and tasks related to investigations and enforcement actions.
 Through this program, participants can expand their knowledge of the statutes and rules that the SEC enforces and further develop practical legal skills in areas such as fact investigation and analysis, legal research, legal and other professional writing, project management and problem solving, and professionalism/ethics.
 Students interested in pursuing a career in securities, compliance, or regulatory enforcement may find this clinic to be particularly valuable.
 Whenever possible students will be simultaneously enrolled in the Current Issues in Securities Law seminar in order to put their experiences in context and do further research and writing about securities law.
 During a semester that course is not offered, students should be simultaneously enrolled in the Lawyering Skills course in order to learn and reflect upon the interactive and problem-solving skills required in their clinic experience.

 Pre- or Co-Requisites: One of: Securities Law: Public Companies LAW 7013-001 or Securities Law: Private Companies 7888-001 or Business Organizations 7050-001.

 Lawyering Skills (3 cr., graded, Summer, Fall, Spring) The basic lawyering skills of interviewing, counseling, negotiating and problem-solving will be taught using videotaped demonstrations, role-playing exercises, students videotaped performances, discussions and reflective writing.
 During the academic year students should arrange to observe/engage in these lawyering skills in actual practice in order to reflect upon them.
 Such opportunities can be obtained through paid clerkships, the Pro Bono Initiative or appropriate Clinics (Civil, Criminal, Mediation, SEC Enforcement).

-Placements (P/F): Students enroll for 4 credits per semester.
-The SEC prefers a two-semester experience and that interns devote 20 hours per week for at least 10 weeks per semester.
+Placements (P/F): Students enroll for 3-4 credits per semester.
+The SEC prefers a two-semester experience.

 LAW 7920 Lawyering Skills Fall/Spring/Summer